GoogleContainerTools/skaffold/docs/content/en/docs/environment/templating.md

 weight: 90
 ---

-Skaffold config allows for certain fields to have values injected that are either environment variables or calculated by Skaffold.
+Skaffold allows for certain fields in the config to be templated with values either from environment variables, or certain special values computed by Skaffold.
-For example:

 {{% readfile file="samples/templating/env.yaml" %}}